 The short answer is that you can ask Easysmile for a revision before starting treatment and tell them exactly what you don’t like.
 They may or may not be able to provide a different result.
 These are the most common causes of dissatisfaction:

 If Easysmile cannot provide an ‘After’ image that is acceptable to you, then we recommend that you not proceed.
-If someone on the forum tells you your actual result may be better, or that Easysmile may provide additional movement at the end, then that person likely is misinformed.
+If someone tells you your actual result may be better, or that Easysmile may provide additional movement at the end, then that person likely is misinformed.

 If your teeth fail to track, then you likely are a candidate for refinements, which are included in your treatment cost.